glotzerlab/signac-flow/doc/project.rst

 .. tip::

     You can generate boiler-plate templates like the one above with the ``$ flow init`` function.
+    There are multiple different templates available via the ``-t/--template`` option.

-Executing this script on the command line will give us access to the project's command line interface:
+Executing this script on the command line will give us access to this project's specific command line interface:

 .. code-block:: bash